15th MEU Establishes Rapid Response Communications During Staff Planning Exercise

 |Downloads:

-This work, 15th MEU Establishes Rapid Response Communications During Staff Planning Exercise [Image 9 of 9], by Cpl Brian Knowles, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 15th MEU Establishes Rapid Response Communications During Staff Planning Exercise, by Cpl Brian Knowles, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.